Kheiden/RPi-tankbot/README.md

 The goal of this project is to create an autonomous tracked robot.

 Success Factors:
 - Build a tracked robot with stereo vision.
+[Complete]
 - The cameras must be able to perform object recognition and log the objects with a timestamp to a database.
 - The robot needs to have depth of field calculations from the stereo cameras which will be used as a sensor for object avoidance.
 - The robot needs to be able to be both remotely controlled and autonomous.